0xpolarzero/metaverse/README.md

 - Remove particles ✅
 - Remove low/high graphics ✅
-- Fix colliders not updating with scale
+- Fix colliders not updating with scale X
 - Add voice enable/disable
 - Add scale to controls (+ and - objects placement too)
 - check on mobile and display 'touch' for interaction